Notes from the Edge: Hiking with Lupus and RA

 So now, I pause more.

-I stop — without guilt, without shame.
+I leave room to stop without guilt, without shame.

-Because every future trail depends on the choices I make right now.
+depends on the choices I make right now.

-Pushing beyond the limit isn’t strength.
+I see that pushing beyond the limit isn’t strength,

-It’s a gamble.
+it’s a gamble.

-And I’m no longer willing to lose that bet.
+One I’m no longer willing to take.

-I’m not here for one perfect push.
+I’m not here for one perfect push,

-I’m here for the long roll forward.
+I’m here for the long roll forward,

-The fire’s still there.
+The fire’s still there,

 without letting it consume me.